eavdmeer/noarch-sqlite3/README.md

   .catch(err => console.log(err.message));
 ```

 All functions allow you to use either Promise-style calling or callback-style.
 You **cannot** mix the two styles.
-If you use callback-style, may functions will return the `Database` object to allow for function chaining.
+If you use callback-style, many functions will return the `Database` object to allow for function chaining.
 In case of Promise-style, that will not be available.

 ## API Documentation